Passenger transport demand

 Justification for indicator selection

-The main underlying causes of the increase in passenger transport demand is the growth in incomes, coupled with a tendency to spend more or less the same share of disposable income on transport.
-Additional income therefore means additional travel budget, which allows for more frequent, faster and more luxurious travel over longer distances.
+The main underlying cause of the increase in passenger transport demand is the growth in incomes, coupled with a tendency to spend more or less the same proportion of disposable income on transport.
+Additional income therefore means more money for travel, which allows for more frequent, faster and more luxurious travel over longer distances.

-Transport activity is one of the main sources of greenhouse gas emissions and also gives rise to significant air pollution and noise, which can seriously damage human health and ecosystems.
-The relevance of the modal split policy for the environmental impact of passenger transport arises from differences in the environmental performance (resource consumption, greenhouse gas emissions, pollutant and noise emissions, land consumption, accidents etc.) of transport modes.
+Transport is one of the main sources of greenhouse gas emissions and also gives rise to significant air pollution and noise, which can seriously damage human health and ecosystems.
+The modal split policy is important for the environmental impact of passenger transport because of differences in the environmental performance (resource consumption, greenhouse gas emissions, pollutant and noise emissions, land consumption, accidents, etc.) of transport modes.

-This indicator helps to understand developments in the passenger transport sector (transport's 'magnitude'), which in turn explains observed trends in transport's impact on the environment.
-It also helps to explain the main variables that influence transport modal choice and the relative success of the policy measures that the EU and/or each country are implementing to reduce demand or to influence modal choice.
+This indicator explains how the sizes of different passenger transport sectors are changing, which in turn explains the observed trends in the impact of transport on the environment.
+It also helps to explain the main variables that influence transport modal choice and the relative success of the policy measures that the EU and/or each Member State are implementing in order to reduce demand or influence modal choice.

 - No rationale references available